nickpelone/observa/Readme.md

 <h1>Plugins</h1>
 Currently, there is a functional reference YouTube plugin.

+If you're interested in learning more, check out the <a href="https://github.com/nickpelone/observa/wiki/Observa-Plugin-Spec">Observa plugin spec</a>.

 Observa is still missing:

 1. A finalized plugin spec for 0.x releases (Targeted for <b>0.2</b>)